WillNery/WillNery/README.md

 Electronic Engineer post graduated in Business Project Management.

-🚝 9 years designing and deploying projects for monorail systems.
+🚝 9 years designing and deploying installation projects for monorail systems.

 Currently i'm building my portfolio of data projects to improve my knowledge in data and become a better data scientist.